-On 13 November 1993, New South Wales police received a call from Paul Onions in the U. K. Onions had been backpacking in Australia several years before and, while out hiking, had accepted a ride south out of Sydney from a man known only as "Bill" on 25 January 1990.
-South of the town of Mittagong, Bill pulled out some ropes and attempted to tie Onions by the hands and then pulled a gun on him, at which point he managed to escape the vehicle while Bill shot at him.
-Onions flagged down Joanne Berry, a passing motorist, and reported the assault to local police.
-Onions' statement was backed up by Berry, who also contacted the investigation team, along with the girlfriend of a man who worked with Ivan Milat, who thought he should be questioned over the case.
-On 13 April 1994, Detective Gordon found the note regarding Onions' call to the hotline five months earlier.
-Superintendent Clive Small immediately called for the original report from Bowral police, but it was missing from their files.
-Fortunately, Constable Janet Nicholson had taken a full report in her notebook, which provided more details than the original statement.
-Police confirmed Milat's brother Richard Milat had been working on the day of the attack, but Milat had not.
+Fortunately, on 13 November 1993, police received a call from Paul Onions (24) in the U. K. On 25 January 1990, Onions had been backpacking in Australia and, while hitchhiking from Liverpool station towards Mildura, had accepted a ride south out of Casula from a man known only as "Bill".
+South of the town of Mittagong, and less than 1 km from Belanglo State Forest, Bill stopped and pulled out a revolver and some ropes stating it was a robbery, at which point Onions managed to flee while Bill pursued and shot at him.
+Onions flagged down Joanne Berry, a passing motorist, and together they sped off and described the assailant and his vehicle to the Bowral police.
+On 13 April 1994, detectives re-found the note regarding Onions' call and sought the original report from Bowral police, but it was missing.
+Fortunately, a constable had recorded details in her notebook.
+Onions' statement was corroborated by Berry, who had also contacted the investigation team, along with the girlfriend of a man who worked with Ivan Milat, who thought he should be questioned over the case.